fonttools/fontbakery/docs/source/developer/writing-profiles.md

 ## From automatic discovery to full control

 To create your own profile we added tools that reduce boilerplate code to a minimum.
 These tools are fully optional.
 But it is possible to use them if you need more control over the creation of a profile.
-This automatic discovery can be enabledor disabled based on the presence (and value) of some special names in the module of the profile:
+This automatic discovery can be enabled or disabled based on the presence (and value) of some special names in the module of the profile:

 * `profile`
 * `profile_factory`